What is Astigmatism?

 It is possible to be unaware of mild astigmatism.
 This is especially true for children, who are not aware of their vision being other than normal.
 Some adults may also have mild astigmatism without any symptoms.

-Astigmatism treatment at Sanjeevan focuses on the correction of the curvature of the affected cornea or the lens.
+Astigmatism treatment in India at Sanjeevan focuses on the improvement of the curvature of the affected cornea or the lens, unlike prescribing eyeglasses or contact lenses to the patients, where only the symptoms are being “corrected”.These are simply external aids that helps one see better, however the condition of the eye remains the same or even worsens in most cases.
+At Sanjeevan we not only treat the symptoms but also understand the root cause as to why Astigmatism occurred in the first place.
 This is meant to help the patient suffering from astigmatism to focus better which would result into a sharper image.

 In rare cases of irregular astigmatism with our treatment, we induce more oxygenation in the cornea and the lens and improve the flexibility of the lens which ultimately results into improvement of vision.